sanskrit/raw_etexts_english/blogs/manasataramgini/2006-08-16_some-considerations-on-neoplatonism.md

 +++
-title = "Some considerations onxa0Neoplatonism"
+title = "Some considerations on Neoplatonism"

 +++
 I have always believed, since I was probably 11 years old, that it was